zdc217/docker_flask/README.md

  ```
   > make
 ```
 This should result in a build, some pip installs, and a running dev server.
-TODO: Add test endpoint.
+Once the dev server is running try going to http://localhost:5000/.
+You should get a hello world message.

 Once the image is built you can just run:
 ```